Business Administration MBA

 Human Resource Management

-HRM Courses at the 5000 level or higher9
+HRM courses at the 5000-level or higher9

 Information Technology Management

-Innovation Management
+Innovation Management and Entrepreneurship

-Select coursework from the following: 13
+Select one course from the following: 13

-Management of Mergers and Acquisitions
+Management of Technology and Innovation

 Innovation Intelligence: Plan, Build, Protect, and Monetize a Technology / Innovation Portfolio